challfry/TheKraken/Docs/Feature plans.md

 Custom url schemes are also a possibility.

 ## Twitarr, Seamail, Forums improvements
-Rotate phone to fullscreen the topmost photo in a tweet/mail/forum post that's on screen.
+Rotate phone to show in a fullscreen view the topmost photo in a tweet/mail/forum post that's on screen.